jp-embedded/scxmlcc/doc/getting-started.md

 autorevision is used to update the scxmlcc revision.
 This can be omitted.

-So if you plan to jus use scxmlcc as is for building your state machines, you can ommit autorevision and xsltproc.
+So if you plan to just use scxmlcc as is for building your state machines, you can ommit autorevision and xsltproc.

 ## Optaining And Building scxmlcc
 scxmlcc is available as compressed releases or through github.
 The latest and previous releases is available at [Releases](https://github.com/jp-embedded/scxmlcc/releases).